Colloquium: Quantum anomalous Hall effect: Moir e Materials

 \section{Moir\'e Materials}

-A moiré superlattice is formed when one 2D crystal sheet is stacked on top of another with a small difference in lattice constant or crystal orientation.
-Moir\'e superlattices are not generically 2D crystals, but have a pattern of interlayer stacking coordination that varies periodically in space.
-When the host 2D crystals are semiconductors or semimetals, low energy electronic properties of moir\'e superlattices are described by emergent Bloch Hamiltonians with the periodicity of the moir\'e pattern, thereby realizing artificial 2D crystals with lattice that have constants on the $10$ nm scale sometimes and are referred to as moir\'e materials.
-The large lattice constants are important because they allow the number of electrons per period to be varied by up to around ten purely with electrical gates.
-Several different classes of moir\'e materials \cite{andrei2021marvels} have been realized to date by using different host 2D materials and varying their stacking orders and twist angle patterns.
-In many cases, moir\'e materials can be tuned into regimes in which correlations are strong and broken symmetries are common.
+The large lattice constants \am{of the moir\'e} material systems introduced in Section ~\ref{Sec:moirematerial} are important because they allow the number of electrons per period to be varied by up to around ten purely with electrical gates, effectively moving through the periodic table of these artificial materials without doping.
+In many cases\cite{andrei2021marvels}, moir\'e materials can be tuned into regimes in which correlations are strong and broken symmetries are common.
 The broken symmetry states that have been realized include superconductors \cite{cao2018unconventional,yankowitz2019tuning,lu2019superconductors,balents2020superconductivity}, Mott insulators \cite{cao2018correlated}, Wigner crystals \cite{xu2020correlated,li2021imaging} and - of particular interest to this review - unusual orbital ferromagnets with Chern insulator ground states \cite{sharpe2019emergent,serlin2020intrinsic,chen2020tunable,chen2020ferromagnetism, polshyn2020electrical,sharpe2021evidence,li2021quantum,chen2020tunable,tschirhart2021imaging}.
-In the following, we explain the QAH effects seen in graphene and TMD moir\'e materials, which are alike in that they rely on spontaneous valley polarization, and distinct in that their non-trivial topologies are related respectively to sublattice and layer degrees of freedom.
+In the following, we explain the QAH effects seen in graphene and TMD moir\'e materials, which are alike in that they rely on spontaneous valley polarization, but distinct in that their non-trivial topologies are related respectively to sublattice and layer degrees of freedom.